WeirdMidas/SkySceneAddon/README.md

 - Use inteligent writeback as used on Samsung devices, but use writeback values ​​as low as 2GB to 6GB.
 Above these values, you may have useless "extra space."
 - The same tips (less ZRAM size) for lowmem devices apply to high-perf devices.
 The difference with inteligent writeback is that a larger spacing between writes/frees is recommended to capture as much idle data as possible and store it.
 Recommended between 120 seconds (the system's basic reclaim time, synchronizing the two) or every 10 minutes.
 The longer the time, the less impact on power consumption and the greater the capacity to group idle data to send to storage, which can free up significant ZRAM depending on the situation.
 - If you're a "Google-like" user, set the writeback to be applied every hour, which is Google's recommended standard.
-- If you have the I/O algorithm: mq-deadline, use it, it is one of the MAYBE best I/O algorithms for stock devices (i.e. without extremely optimized kernel).
+- If you have UFS storage and the I/O algorithm "mq-deadline", use this algprithm, it is one of the MAYBE best I/O algorithms for stock devices with UFS Storage (i.e. without extremely optimized kernel).

 #### General